 Because the 12-week quarter goes like the wind, time management is a practiced skill, and life gets life-y, all assignments will remain unlocked for 5 days after the due date with a 5% point deduction, per day, for late submissions.
-Since this course is organized in 4 sequential three-week units, turning in assignments on time is important to the pace and development of your learning, including time for me to review your work and provide meaningful feedback.
+Since this course is organized sequentially, turning in assignments on time is important to the pace and development of your learning, including time for me to review your work and provide meaningful feedback.
 All assignments are locked after the 5 day grace window for submitting late work and cannot be completed retrospectively.
 If you're having trouble completing an assignment on time, message me in Canvas.
+I don't offer same-day extensions on assignments.
 Due dates are designed to recognize your skill-building and process, inspire new goals, and honor your voice.